Maryam-Haghani/TFBS/README.md

 Inside this directory, a CSV file containing predictions will be saved, named after each model, corresponding to the models saved in the model directory.
 Additionally, a `prediction_result.csv` file will be generated, summarizing performance metrics for all models.

+Also, if `num_interpret_samples` is present in config file and > 0 for **HyenaDNA**, script will create a directory named after the chosen interpret method (`config.interpret_method`) inside `interpret`.
+Inside you’ll find “attribution” files and corresponding visualizations for `num_interpret_samples` truly predicted-test data and wrongly predicted-test data for each model.

+Each plot answers the question: “Which parts of this input actually tipped the model toward its final prediction?”
+This way, we get a glimpse of which inputs the network was most sensitive to, rather than treating it as a black box.

+Here we have three interpret options:
+- **`vanilla`**: The classic gradient‐based saliency map.
+It takes the gradient of the output score for the predicted class with respect to each input feature (e.g. each token embedding).
+The magnitude of that gradient tells us how much a tiny change in that feature would change the score.
+- **`smoothgrad`** (default): A noise‑averaged version of saliency that yields clearer, less noisy attributions.
+It adds small random noise to the input multiple times and computes a saliency map for each noisy sample, and averages all those maps together.
+SmoothGrad filters out spurious spikes and highlights the features that consistently matter.
+- **`integrated`**: A path‑integral approach that measures how the model’s output changes as we move from a “neutral” baseline to the actual input.
+It picks a simple baseline input (all zeros in our case) and creates a series of intermediate inputs by interpolating between the baseline and the real input.
+Then, it computes gradients at each step and sum (integrate) them along that path.
+By accumulating gradient information over a continuous path, we get attributions that often more faithfully reflect the model’s decision than a single‑step gradient.
 #### mode = "genome"
 ```bash
 python 04-predict.py --config_file ../configs/genome_predict/HeynaDNA-config.yml --mode genome